logo Calflora, a 501c3 non-profit

 Information about Genista monosperma from other sources

 [Wikipedia] Mediterranean Basin native: Retama monosperma, the bridal broom[2] or bridal veil broom, is a flowering bush species in the genus Retama, native to the western Mediterranean Basin (from Portugal, Morocco and Canary Islands to Italy and Egypt).
-Same as Genista monosperma. (contributed by Mary Ann Machi)
+Same as Genista monosperma. (link added by Mary Ann Machi)

 Suggested Citation